hemeac/kiwiTechTree/README.md

 ## Deep Space Surface Habitat Unit Pack 1.10.1
 Shuffled the tech nodes.
 Added Decaying RTG support; B9PS Upgrade solar support if Near Future Solar installed; Standard structural piece B9 upgrades.

+## DeepFreeze 0.28.0
+Changed the tech nodes, placed later in the tech tree in the colonization branch.
+Increased the costs.
+Added a Glykerol wedge if US2 installed (based on the hydrogen wedge)

 ## DMagic Orbital Science 1.4.3
 Shuffled the tech nodes.
 Moved the Intelligence Satelites fairly late in the tech tree and nerfed their signal strength to 10% of default value.
 Even after nerfing, should not be able to get that strong of relay satelites early in the game.
 Reduced the transmit values of the Bio Drill Scan, Solar Particles and Bathymetry Scan.

 ## Duna Direct 1.10.1
 Shuffled the tech nodes and cost rebalanced.
 Nerfed the ISP of engines.
 Added a Duna Direct System Upgrade in-line with Mk3 Spaceplane Upgrade System.

+## Fuji 1.1
+Shuffled the tech nodes, generally a bit later.
+Cost rebalancing, generally more expensive to align with Stock/Restock.
+Added the standard B9 part upgrades.

 ## Heat Control 0.5.2
 Shuffled the tech nodes lightly.
 Duplicated the surface 3.75 radiator and scaled 50% to get a 1.875 m variant.
 Have to say that I am not an expert in the heat mechanics, so any recommendations will be appreciated.